 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past years, except for in the \$300K - \$400K price range, where we have seen a 21% decline in home sales.
-The most significant increases seen over the past 12 months have been in the \$200K - \$300K price range (+19%) and the \$400K+ price range (+31%).
+Home sales have increased in all price ranges over the past year, except for in the \$300K - \$400K price range, where we have seen a 21% decline in home sales.
+The most significant increases seen over the past 12 months have been in the \$200K - \$300K price range (+19%) and the \$400K+ price range (+9%).

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The highest price range (\$400K+) has seen the largest upward adjustment (+16%) in inventory levels over the past year -- while the lowest price range (under \$200K) has seen the largest decline (-19%) in the number of homes for sale.
-All four price ranges are likely to see inventory levels starting to increase over the next few months as we continue through the Spring market and into the Summer market.
+The midlevel price range (\$200K - \$300K) has seen the largest upward adjustment (+7%) in inventory levels over the past year -- while the lowest price range (under \$200K) has seen the largest decline (-23%) in the number of homes for sale, followed close by the \$300K-\$400K market which has seen a 22% decline.
+All four price ranges are likely to see some further increases in inventory levels over the next few months.